grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 Date fields, such as "sample_collected_date" and "sample_received_date" are commonly too variable to be sorted neatly into groups.
 How to standardize these fields will depend on how your data is formatted.
 In some cases, it might be as simple as renaming the column, while others might require some converting between formats.
+For example, in the example Stone Fruit data, the "collection date" and "quality date" fields must be formatted to match the date standard.
-Excel provides functionality to convert between date formats, for example.
+Excel provides functionality to convert between date formats.

 For categorical fields, this might be as easy as a search-and-replace.
 In the stone fruit data, a variable field is the country of origin.